What Is Corrective Maintenance?

 Corrective maintenance can be either planned or unplanned:

 - Planned corrective maintenance: Involves scheduling repairs after identifying critical issues during inspections or routine checks.
-Corrective maintenance can only be planned when a repair is not needed immediately, but will still need to be completed in a timely fashion.
+Corrective maintenance can only be planned when repair is not immediately necessary, but still needs to be completed in a timely fashion.

 - Unplanned corrective maintenance: Occurs in response to unexpected failures, requiring immediate attention to restore functionality.

 Both planned and unplanned corrective maintenance are essential for dealing with unforeseen problems and ensuring the continuous operation of equipment and systems.
-It plays a critical role in maintaining productivity and minimizing downtime, especially when unexpected issues arise.
+Corrective maintenance plays a critical role in maintaining productivity and minimizing downtime, especially when unexpected issues arise.

 Identifying the need for corrective maintenance involves regular monitoring and inspections of equipment and systems.
 Here’s how to identify a need for corrective maintenance and when to use it: